 To be able to use this feature you will need:

-To resolve DNS name api.bcss.brightcloud.com , you need to have some dns server configure on the Netscaler and make sure the Netscaler can resolve that name.
-In my case it could not so i’ve add a SNIP address from the same subnet as the NSIP and it started to work.
+To resolve the DNS name api.bcss.brightcloud.com , you need to have some DNS server configured on the Netscaler and make sure the Netscaler can resolve that name.
+In my case it could not so I’ve added a SNIP address from the same subnet as the NSIP and it started to work.

-Also the NSIP needs access on port 443 to whatever ip the name resolves.
-As that name points to AWS , the ip changes, so giving access per ip is not ok .
+Also, the NSIP needs access on port 443 to whatever ip the name resolves to.
+As that name points to AWS, the ip changes, so giving access per IP is not ok.

 It is a good (must) practice to have a firewall between NSIP and Internet.

-If eveything is ok the Reputation DB will be downloaded after 5 min.
-It will also update it automatically every 5 min.
+If everything is ok the Reputation DB will be downloaded after 5 min.
+It will also update automatically every 5 min.

 You can see this in the logs: /var/log/iprep.log